ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2019-02-10-Scrape Zillow - Hundreds of Thousands of Properties Pt. 2 without Tax Data.markdown

 <ol start="3"><li><b>Required Update</b></li></ol>

 <ul><li>Before you start, open a web browser.
-Open the developer window (either CTRL + SHIFT + I or right click > press Inspect).
+Open the developer window (either CTRL + SHIFT + i or right click > press Inspect).
 Search any Zillow property URL, and click on the Network tab of the developer tab.
-In the Networ tab, scroll to the top and click on the URL you had searched.
+In the Network tab, scroll to the top and click on the URL you had searched.
 In the Response Headers section, there should be a set-cookie value.
 Copy the AWSALB cookie value into update_your_cookie_here section of the code.</li></ul>

 {% highlight python %}
 headers = {'User-Agent': 'Mozilla/5.0 (Windows NT 10.0; WOW64; Trident/7.0; Touch; rv:11.0) like Gecko',